pasrom/Applied-Robotics-Project/README.md

 	   roslaunch fin_starter Master.launch
 ## Raspberry Pi
-ssh into your raspberry pi and start the motor
+ssh into your raspberry pi
+**this has to be done the first time:**

+	su root
+	/home/$user/workspace/Applied-Robotics-Project/installScripts/add_bashrc.sh

+Starting the motor and the distance measurement

     su root
     rosrun motor_cpp motor_cpp